frapa/s3d/README.md

 ## Contact

-If you wish to contact me for any reason, write me at francescopasa<at>gmail<dot>com.
+If you wish to contact me for any reason, write me at francescopasa-at-gmail-dot-com.
 I will be very pleased o answer you.